 General municipal, transactional and land use law; nuisance abatement and code enforcement prosecution, advising the Neighborhood Services Bureau, Long Beach Police Department and Board of Examiners, Appeals and Condemnation.

 Background and Experience

 Prior to joining the City Attorney's Office, Mr. Sanchez was a Senior Deputy City Prosecutor for the City of Long Beach where he prosecuted misdemeanor crimes within the city's jurisdiction.
 During his eight years in the City Prosecutor's office, Mr. Sanchez tried forty six jury trials to verdict.
 Prior to that, he was a litigation associate at the law firm of Alexander & Yong in Los Angeles, where his areas of practice included insurance defense, business litigation and intellectual property litigation.
-Mr. Sanchez has practiced law for over nineteen years.
+Mr. Sanchez has practiced law for over twenty-eight years.